 Your skin tone and pigmentation levels are determined by a number of factors: Genetics typically determine your general skin color, while environmental factors such as level of sunlight exposure can contribute to your skin pigmentation.
 A number of vitamin deficiencies can also affect your skin tone, leading to a loss of skin pigmentation and a pale complexion.

 You can prevent vitamin C deficiency and scurvy by eating a range of fruits and vegetables, since many types of produce provide a source of ascorbic acid.
 Citrus fruits, strawberries and broccoli are all good food sources.
-The recommended daily intake for vitamin C is 75 milligrams for women and 90 milligrams for men, as set by the Institute of Medicine.
+The recommended daily intake for vitamin C is 75 milligrams for women and 90 milligrams for men.

 Chronic under-consumption of folic acid can lead to folate-deficiency anemia, a condition that can cause pale skin and decrease the appearance of skin pigmentation.
 The condition also leads to fatigue and headaches, since your body cannot access the oxygen it requires to function properly.
 Folic acid is found in leafy greens, beans and fortified juices.
 The RDI of folic acid for adults is 400 micrograms.

 A vitamin B-12 deficiency can lead to pernicious anemia, a form of anemia that causes fatigue, fever, numbness and unexplained weight, as well as pale skin.
 Individuals following a plant-based diet, like a vegan or raw food diet, may face an increased risk of vitamin B-12 deficiency, and should consume vitamin B-12 supplements to avoid anemia and a loss of skin pigmentation.
 Vitamin B-12 is only found in animal foods, such as eggs and meats, and the RDI of B-12 is 2.4 micrograms.